leomccormack/convhull_3d/README.md

 ## Test

 This repository contains files: 'test/test_convhull_3d.c' and 'test/test_script.m'.
-The former can be used to generate Convex Hulls of the '.obj' files in 'test/obj_files', which can be subsequently verified in MatLab using the latter file.
+The former can be used to generate Convex Hulls of the '.obj' files in 'test/obj_files', which can be subsequently verified in MatLab using the latter file; where the 'convhull_3d.h' implementation is compared with MatLab's built-in 'convhull' function, side-by-side.

 ![](images/teapot_matlab.png)